A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 Depending on the hypotheses, we consider two types of Bayes factors:

 - The Bayes factor testing the hypothesis of clustering, i.e., \(\mathcal{H}_1: B > 1\), against the null hypothesis of no clustering \(\mathcal{H}_0: B = 1\).
-For this, we need to calculate the posterior odds of the two hypotheses, which is simply the ratio of the posterior probabilities of the two hypotheses.
+For this, we first need to calculate the posterior odds of the two hypotheses, which is simply the ratio of the posterior probabilities of the two hypotheses.
 For \(\mathcal{H}_1: B > 1\), we would need to sum the posterior probabilities of all possible numbers of clusters greater than 1.

 <- unname(fit[["components"]][-1,2]) # posterior probabilities under H1